Gautam-Thakur-1/Chatty/README.md

 ## 📁 License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
+This project is licensed under the [MIT License](https://mit-license.org/).

 ---